Max Muncy Player Props: Dodgers vs. Reds

-On Friday, Max Muncy (.550 slugging percentage in past 10 games, including four home runs) and the Los Angeles Dodgers play the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
-First pitch is at 10:10 PM ET.
+On Saturday, Max Muncy (.564 slugging percentage in past 10 games, including four home runs) and the Los Angeles Dodgers face the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
+First pitch is at 9:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Blue Jays.
+In his previous game he had a hitless showing (0-for-3) against the Reds.

 Max Muncy Game Info & Props vs. the Reds